microprediction/timemachines/docs/README.md

 Here *yi* is a scalar or vector.
 Again, see [skaters](https://microprediction.github.io/timemachines/skaters.html) for more detail on the
 *somewhere* and *something*.

-### Ways to [use](https://microprediction.github.io/timemachines/uses) this package
+### Other ways to [use](https://microprediction.github.io/timemachines/uses) this package

-- There's a [hundred or so]((https://microprediction.github.io/timemachines/skaters.html) choices of "f" that use popular timeseries packages.
+Beyond the fact that there's a [hundred or so]((https://microprediction.github.io/timemachines/skaters.html) choices of "f" that use popular timeseries packages with one line of code, you can also:

-- There are [skatertools](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools) for composing, ensembling, assessing, et cetera.
+- Compose, ensemble, wiggle, assess using [skatertools](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools).
 - There's a sister [repo](https://github.com/microprediction/timeseries-elo-ratings) which creates [timeseries Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/residual-k_013.html) for the skaters.

 See [uses](https://microprediction.github.io/timemachines/uses).